 The hardest part was still ahead, for I had to make it by lake 10565 to reach my next campsite.
-It appeared that a lake-level traverse of the north-east shorline would be easiest -- except for the field of huge bolders near the end.
+It appeared that a lake-level traverse of the north-east shorline would be easiest -- except for the field of huge boulder near the end.

-As expected, it was the final bolder field that gave me the most problem.
-It took about an hour to get to the start of the bolders and another hour to get through them.
+As expected, it was the final boulder field that gave me the most problem.
+It took about an hour to get to the start of the boulder and another hour to get through them.
 I had to climb way up over and down.
 The last 20 feet was frustrating; I tried three different ways, all too steep, too far, or too dangerous.
 I finally circled back and found a rock tunnel that I got through.

 I got to the north end of the lake at about 4:30, about 5 hours from the pass.
 I was very satisfied, since I had stood in the same spot a year earlier approaching from Bishop pass.
 It meant that an interesting back-country path was doable from Taboose to Bishop pass.
-It took another hour to get to campsite 6, at the lake just below Adventurer Pass.
+It took another hour to get to the night 5 campsite, at the lake just below Adventurer Pass.

 After I had gotten settled I noticed a length of thin white rope about 20 feet away.
 I took it with me.
 I had accidentally dropped it last year when I had camped in the same spot.
 Satellite phone to Kay.
 I do it regularly when I am off-trail to reassure her.
 Besides, I get lonesome.